roccodev/roccodev.github.io/content/blog/xenoblade-3-devxml-3.md

 ## Union Specials

-The Union Special gauge is very similar to the Interlink gauge.
+The Union Special gauge is very similar to the Interlink level gauge.
 The full gauge is worth 60 points, and can fluctuate as described here:

 * +3 (0.5%) points on each art used by one of the two characters,
 * +7 (1.17%) on each fusion,